 Simparica (sarolaner)

 So, these chewable drugs work by destroying the insects’ nervous systems.
 If it’s deadly for fleas and ticks, how might it affect a dog?
-It remains in your dog’s bloodstream for extended periods of time, after all.
+Remember … these drugs stay in your dog’s bloodstream for extended periods of time.

 ADE Reports For Nexgard And Bravecto